Roxerg/edjo-project/README.md

 ## Setup

-This application runs on Python 3 with Sanic web server and requires Redis, PostgreSQL, and Selenium.
-Additional dependencies can be installed by running
+This application runs on Python 3 with Sanic web server and requires Redis, PostgreSQL, and Selenium (with Chromium).
+Additional dependencies can be installed by running:

 ```bash
 pip3 install -r requirements.txt